Michael Healy-Rae

-Michael Healy-Rae (born 9 January 1967) is an Irish Independent politician who has been a Teachta Dála (TD) for the Kerry constituency since 2016, and previously from 2011 to 2016 for the Kerry South constituency.
-He previously served as Chair of the Committee on European Union Affairs from 2016 to 2020.
+Michael J. Healy-Rae (born 9 January 1967) is an Irish independent politician who has served as a Minister of State since January 2025.
+He has been a Teachta Dála (TD) for the Kerry constituency since 2016, and from 2011 to 2016 for the Kerry South constituency.
+He served as Chair of the Committee on European Union Affairs from 2016 to 2020.

-Prior to entering national politics, he was involved in local politics in County Kerry and pursued business interests.
+Before entering national politics, he was involved in local politics in County Kerry and pursued business interests.

 Family life

-He is the youngest son of Jackie Healy-Rae, who was a TD for Kerry South from 1997 to 2011, and a brother of Danny Healy-Rae who is also a TD.
-His mother, Julie Healy, was born in Wilmington, Delaware, U.S., but grew up in New York City, New York.
+He is the youngest son of Jackie Healy-Rae, who was a TD for Kerry South from 1997 to 2011; and the brother of Danny Healy-Rae, who is also a TD.
+His mother, Julie Healy, was born in Wilmington, Delaware, U.S., but grew up in New York City.
 He has 5 children, two of whom were found guilty and convicted of assault charges in 2019.
-His son, Jackie Healy-Rae Jnr, was elected as a councillor for Castleisland LEA at the 2019 Kerry County Council election.
+His son, Jackie Healy-Rae Jnr, was elected as a councillor for Castleisland local electoral area at the 2019 Kerry County Council election.